bonsai-rx/docs/articles/create-package.md

     ![Creating a new Bonsai package project](~/images/extensions-packageproject.png)

     > [!WARNING]
-    > If you see only one entry or multiple duplicate entries, it may indicate leftover deprecated `Bonsai VS extensions` from a previous Bonsai installation.
+    > If you see multiple duplicate entries, it may indicate leftover deprecated `Bonsai VS extensions` from a previous Bonsai installation.
 To maintain a clean development environment, go to **Extensions** > **Manage Extensions** in Visual Studio to uninstall them.

 3. Give a name and a location for the package project and press the `Create` button.
 After the project is created, you should see that a file "**Source1.cs**" has been added to the solution explorer.
 This file contains an example implementation of a custom source.